Proximity-induced Rashba spin-orbit interaction in BaMnO$_\text{3}|$KTaO$_\text{3}$ heterostructure for antiferromagnetic spintronics: Electrostatic potential

 \section{Electrostatic potential}

+The heterojunction between a polar and a nonpolar material experiences a charge transfer that plays a crucial role in its electronic properties.
 While the mechanism of charge transfer at perovskite oxide heterojunctions is debated, the electrostatic origin of the phenomenon is established \cite{GanguliPRL14, KumarPRB22}.
-Being a heterostructure of a nonpolar and a polar materials, the electrostatic potential in BMO$|$KTO heterostructure will show similar patterns as other oxide heterostructures \cite{GanguliPRL14}.
+Being a heterostructure of a nonpolar and a polar material, the electrostatic potential in BMO$|$KTO heterostructure will show similar patterns as other oxide heterostructures \cite{GanguliPRL14}.